ResNet-50 on CPUs: Sparsifying for Better Performance on CPUs

 start = time.time() out = self.run(batch) end = time.time()

 For the throughput scenario, we used a batch size of 64 with random input using all available cores.

-This code block replicates the benchmark environment, where SPARSEZOO_MODEL_STUB is replaced from the table above.
+This CLI command replicates the benchmark environment, where SPARSEZOO_MODEL_STUB is replaced from the table above.